-The Regional Multiple Listing Service released the Market Action Report and the median sale price for June 2009 was $212,500 this is a 15% decrease from the median sale price for June 2008.
+The Regional Multiple Listing Service released the Market Action Report this week and the median sale price for April 2010 was $202,000 this is a 7% decrease from the median sale price for April 2009.

 The first graph compares the median and average sale price with the months of supply.
 Click on any graph for a sharper image.